Krishnananda Agamavagisha: Dakshina Kali

-The development of worship of the form of Goddess Kali as Dakshinakali, is also often attributed to Krishnananda Agamavagisha.
+The development of worship of the form of Goddess Kali as Dakshinakali, is also often attributed to Krishnananda Agamavagish.

 It is said that during this time, there was no idol of goddess Kali, known to anyone.
 Kali Puja used to take place using Tantric substances.
-One day Krishnananda, had a dream where goddess Kali said that whoever Krishnananda will first see in the morning, should be used as an inspiration to create Her idol.
+One day Krishnananda, had a dream where goddess Kali said that whoever Krishnananda will first see in the morning, should be used as an inspiration to create her idol.

 Krishnananda, went out in the early morning and saw a village woman, applying cow dung patties on a wall.
 She was supported by her right foot on a rock in front of her and was dark skinned with long untied hair touching her knee.
 Suddenly becoming conscious about presence of another male around her she stuck her tongue out in shame, as was the practice in the society of that era.

 Krishnananda was deeply moved by this posture and took it as an inspiration to create an idol of Maa Kaali.
 It is said that since then, Maa Kali is being worshipped in Bengal in this form as all forgiving, tender and divine mother.